heim-rs/heim/DEVELOPMENT.md

 }
 ```

-Since the `heim_derive::ImplWrap` macro generates the `From<sys::CpuStats for CpuStats` implementation,
+Since that `wrap!` macro from the start generates `From<sys::CpuStats> for CpuStats` implementation,
 all we need now is to call the platform-specific function and wrap the result into public struct.

-The same thing applies to all structs and functions returning `Future`s and `Stream`s --
+Same thing applies to all structs and functions returning `Future`s and `Stream`s --
 platform-specific implementations should be received from the `Future` or `Stream` and wrapped
 into a public struct via `Into::into`.